News

 Pulse Wave Velocity Calculation

-Pulse Wave Velocity is calculated by measuring the time difference between two pulses (The direct pulse wave and the reflected pulse wave), known as return time and aorta length.
+PWV is calculated by measuring the time difference between two pulses (The direct pulse wave and the reflected pulse wave), known as return time and aorta length.

 Pulse Wave Velocity Formula